Voice is everything.

 This is not one of those times.

 Don’t get me wrong.
-My prose in the PANTHEON series is still “transparent prose,” or what Sanderson calls “through the window” words.
+My prose in the The Great Wish for a Good Spice Tea is still “transparent prose,” or what Sanderson calls “through the window” words.
 These aren’t flowery words, but they do have voice.
 Very strong voice.

-That’s because this series heavily employs humor, and humor requires voice.
+That’s because this book heavily employs humor, and humor requires voice.
 But why does it work?
 How do you do it?

 These are good questions.